The Day Everything Shifted — Modern Paraphrase | fresh.bible

 What makes this chapter so fascinating is who handles David's rise well — and who absolutely doesn't.
 Pay attention to the contrast, because it reveals something uncomfortable about what success does to the people watching.

-Something happened the moment David finished talking to .
-Jonathan — the king's own son, the prince, the guy who had the most to lose from David's rise — looked at this kid and felt an immediate, soul-deep connection:
+Something happened the moment finished talking to . — the king's own son, the prince, the guy who had the most to lose from David's rise — looked at this kid and felt an immediate, soul-deep connection:

 Then Jonathan did something extraordinary.
 He took off his own robe and gave it to David — along with his armor, his sword, his bow, and his belt.